zacharytabler/space-kidet/README.md

 * The Importance Of The Agile Methodology In Managing A Project

 ### How To Use 🔧
-This application contains both server side and client side functionality.
+This application contains both server side and client side functionality

 From your command line, clone Space KIDet
 ```bash